zcaceres/20-dollar-react-dev/README.md

 > **What does *ES6* mean?**
 >
 > In 2015, Javascript was upgraded with new features and syntax.
 This upgrade is called ES6 (ECMAScript6).
-Many of the changes accomplish exactly the same thing as the Javascript that you're familiar with.
-But it looks different and it's often simpler and more elegant to write.
-A lot of modern libraries like React use ES6, so to understand them you'll need to know it.
+Many new features don't do anything different from the Javascript that you're familiar with.
+But they *look* different and ES6 often simpler and more elegant to write.
+Tons of modern libraries like React use ES6, so to understand them you'll need to know it.

-## Step 4: React
+## Step 4: React Overview
 Read these topics from [Quickstart](https://reactjs.org/docs/introducing-jsx.html) in the React Docs:
   - Introducing JSX
   - Rendering Elements